 Every Single Conversation, After I’ve Told My Clinical Trial Story, Goes Like This

-Me: Yeah, so, the trial just ended in October 2020, and now it’s up to the FDA to approve the treatment, or not; if approved, the company that developed the treatment needs to scale-up to be able to deliver it widely to patients; insurance companies need to decide how much of the cost, estimated at $300,000.00 per treatment, they will cover; and given the rate of progression of my ALS, it doesn’t look likely that I’ll be around long enough.
+Me: Yeah, so, the trial just ended in October 2020, and now it’s up to the FDA to approve the treatment, or not; if approved, the company that developed the treatment needs to scale-up to be able to deliver it widely to patients; insurance companies need to decide how much of the cost, estimated at $300,000.00 per injection, they will cover; and given the rate of progression of my ALS, it doesn’t look likely that I’ll be around long enough.

 Family/Friends: WTF?!
 You mean that after you invested all that time, energy, and thousands of your own dollars out of pocket for travel expenses to help get a treatment to market that will earn the company that developed it millions of dollars in profits you still won’t be given access to the treatment, not even via the U.S. federal Right To Try Act?